 Graham Library and Trinity College Archives extend our support to Indigenous communities who are grieving the recent discovery of 215 Indigenous children’s graves at the site of the Indian Residential School in Kamloops, B.C. and more recently, the Brandon Indian Residential School in Brandon, Manitoba.

-Many Canadians have been disturbed by this news, and it has led to a renewed interest in determining what it means to be active participants in the reconciliation with Indigenous people in this country.
+Many Canadians have been disturbed by this news, and it has compelled us to re-examine what it means to be active participants in the reconciliation with Indigenous people in this country.
 We recognize that as a Canadian library and archives, one of our ongoing responsibilities in reconciliation is to highlight and share resources and information for our community members to learn about the residential school system in Canada and its lasting impact today.
 This first post offers some recommended works on the topic Truth and Reconciliation in Canada that are freely available online or through the University of Toronto Libraries System.

 Truth and Reconciliation Commission of Canada